 Instructions

 - In a large bowl and using your hands, blend the meats together until mixed well.
-You don't want to see big clumps of either meat but a nice uniform mixture.
+You don't want to see big clumps of either meat but a nice uniform mixture.2 lbs. ground chuck, 2 lbs. ground pork

 - Add the warm water and mix gently with both hands making sure to incorporate all the water.
-It will feel like it won't mix together but it will eventually!
+It will feel like it won't mix together but it will eventually!1 cup warm tap water

 - Shape into 2” balls using either your hands or a medium-sized scoop.
 The mix will be very wet.
-As you go along and your hands start to get a little sticky, rinse your hands with warm water but don't dry them and go back to making your meatballs.
+As you go along and your hands start to get a little sticky, rinse your hands with warm water but don't dry them and go back to making your meatballs laying them on a baking sheet until the sauce is on simmer.